Kenechi2000/Network-Analysis-Project/README.md

 The project now mimics a secure production environment for analysis and learning.

-## Blocking Python Scripts Filtering User-Agent
+## Blocking Python Scripts by Filtering User-Agent

 Many Python scripts use default agents like: